tiagocollot/tiagocollot/README.md

 <h2> About Me :</h2>

--  🌱  I just recently graduated @Le Wagon-Lisbon and I´m keen to pursue my dreams.
+-  🌱  I just recently graduated @Le Wagon-Lisbon and I´m keen to learn and pursue my dreams.
 Keep learning a bunch of code! 🤟🏽

 -  👨🏽‍💻  Currently learning React